70928manson/NCKU-Eater/README.md

 - [Store Data Google Sheet](https://docs.google.com/spreadsheets/d/1NXi4UpfRAPiEKp6tNBejs2CgBAxpozYaN9xWlQEmQ9M/edit?gid=0#gid=0)

-Feel free to edit or add new entries to the sheet.
-Your contributions are welcome!
+You are welcome to edit or add new entries to the sheet.
+Your contributions are greatly appreciated!